bodrick/vscode-extensions/extensions/extensions-web/README.template.md

-# General Purpose Extension Pack
+# Web Development Extension Pack

 ## About

-This extension pack provides a set of general purpose extensions for Visual Studio Code that are not specific to any particular language or technology.
+This extension pack provides a set of extensions for Visual Studio Code that are useful for web development.

 ## Included Extensions